 The quirky-piano-guy starts explaining an arpeggio and how to play it.
 As my fingers play the familiar tune, I realize I am replicating the life lessons of wealth and class that I learned from the Aristocats.

 Without the kidnapping, musical band of cats, and a drunk goose.
 Oh, childhood memories, full of oddities that seemed normal like a drunk, talking goose.

-Three sassy kittens knew more about class well before this thirty-year-old figured it out.
+Three sassy kittens knew more about class well before this thirty-year-old.
 I guess I can’t top the fluffy smarts of a trio of sassy cats!

 Each of these tiny balls of fur were actively fostering their class with daily practice.
 Ironically, I am currently fostering similar skills with the piano, art, and language but it took me a lot longer to get on this bumpy road of daily practice.

 Learning new skills in language, art, music have created new challenges but have also resulted in new treasures.
 Such as, delighting strangers when I gift a Post It of my animal art.
 Or being able to speak French and understand it.

 I began learning these skills out of curiosity.
 I have always wanted to achieve this kind of class but for a long time, that is where my desire ended.
 This year, of all years, I decided to stop desiring and start planning.
 I feel so catlike!